Ken Livingstone: Profile of former London Mayor

 But he is still popular with many on the left of the Labour Party, who relished his role as a thorn in Lady Thatcher's side and for speaking his mind about his socialist beliefs, when all about him in the party were abandoning theirs.

-It is, perhaps, ironic that just as the Labour Party has started to come back to his way of thinking, he faces being excluded from it.
+It was, perhaps, ironic that as the leadership of the Labour Party started to come back to his way of thinking, he found himself suspended from it, and has now resigned from it.